Oak Grove Plantation wins”Greenest B&B in VA” from Virginia Green!

 Our historic inn aims to attract environmentally conscious guests and save money too with the first solar photo-voltaic system to generate clean electricity at a Virginia Bed & Breakfast.

-Oak Grove Plantation Bed & Breakfast is blending the old with the new, promoting both the building’s 200-year history and the modern potential of solar panels that producing sustainable energy.
+Oak Grove Plantation Bed & Breakfast is blending the old with the new, promoting both the building’s 200-year history and the modern potential of solar panels that produce sustainable energy.
 The inn wants to preserve its part of the state’s extraordinary legacy of beautiful landscapes and nourishing wildlife habitats.

-The 3.9-kilowatt solar array features 16 Bosch 245-watt modules mounted in the field behind Oak Grove’s main building.
 Hooked up to its central heating and air conditioning system with 15 SEER heat pump, the project will allow the bed and breakfast to extend its season beyond the traditional months of May through September.

-The project was financed under a unique set of circumstances that also allow Oak Grove to protect the 400 acres of forest surrounding the inn.
+The first project was financed under a unique set of circumstances that also allow Oak Grove to protect the 400 acres of forest surrounding the inn.
 Its owners are using a Virginia Land Conservation Incentives Act program to preserve the land in perpetuity, a move that made them eligible for tax breaks to make up for the lost property value.
 Oak Grove then sold the tax breaks and used the proceeds to pay for the solar array.